 What I learned from all the setbacks I experienced is what made me into the person I am today.
 Because when you face adversity, you have a choice of whether to fold or fight back.
 I chose fighting back.
-After all, I had a mission to complete.
-That is what drove me to forge ahead.

 But that’s not the best part of the story.
 Not by a longshot.

 As I was going through my own personal hell, I realized that the message we were putting forth in the film and music was somehow reflecting into real life.
 It was, in fact, the human condition.